alloverse/alloverse.github.io/index.md

 ## What is Alloverse?

 Alloverse is an open platform for collaborative workspaces in 3D.
 It’s Gibson style Cyberspace, but for your day-to-day work and play, with your friends and colleagues.
 It’s a VR and AR platform for creating spaces, and for running real applications within those spaces, together with other people.

-Please see the [Alloverse website](https://www.alloverse.com) for more information.

 In nerd terms, it's a VR/AR/3D "window manager" and collaborative workspace.

+For more information, please see the [Alloverse website](https://www.alloverse.com).

 Your "place" is where you decorate, run apps, invite people, and hang out.
 It's like a collaborative X11 server: It runs a world simulation server, a voip gateway, and all the backing data for 3d UIs for the running apps.
 The reference Elixir implementation is in alloplace.
 A "visor" is the GUI application you use to visit places and interact with your apps. allovisor implements such a visor for VR in Unity.